 - Tinnitus is common in people with hearing loss, however, not all people with hearing loss will develop tinnitus.

-- Common descriptors of tinnitus include: ringing, roaring, buzzing, whistling, crickets or humming sounds.
+- Common descriptors of tinnitus include: ringing, roaring, buzzing, whistling, chirping, or humming sounds.

 - Earplugs may be worn by some with hyperacusis, however prolonged wear can make the hyperacusis worse.